Skip to main content Resource Conservation District Project TrackerRCD Project Tracker

 Direct Benefits to Disadvantaged Communities (DACs)

-For this project, we will be installing pollinator gardens at multiple sites throughout Monterey County: The Marina Library sits just outside census tract 143.02, which is a Low-income Community (LIC), and serves community members of the City of Marina, the majority of whom live in Disadvantaged Community (DAC) or LIC tracts.
-The Johnson-Canyon landfill education center is located in census tract 148, which is a LIC.
-Students from low income, primarily Hispanic communities in Gonzales will be brought there for educational activities.
+We are installing pollinator gardens at multiple sites throughout Monterey County: The Marina Library sits just outside census tract 143.02, which is a Low-income Community (LIC), and serves community members of the City of Marina, the majority of whom live in Disadvantaged Community (DAC) or LIC tracts.
+The Johnson-Canyon landfill education center is located in census tract 148, which is a LIC, and serves Gonzales students and residents who live in DACs.
+Gonzales Community Garden is in census tract 108.04, a DAC.
 Santa Rita Creek Park is located in census tract 156.06, a LIC, and surrounded by low-income communities.
 The Monterey Adult School is in census tract 139, a LIC, and serves adult students from surrounding DACs and LICs.
-In addition to the pollinator gardens in public spaces listed above, through this project we are also working with Historically Underserved farmers to maintain and expand hedgerows on their small farms.
+Rancho Cielo in Salinas is an educational campus for at-risk/underserved youth who often come from DACs.
+We are working with Historically Underserved farmers to maintain and expand hedgerows on their small farms.

 Indirect Benefits to Disadvantaged Communities (DACs)